jacksalici/salinger-theme/example-site/content/projects/_index.md

 ---
-title: "Last projects. 🤖"
+title: "Featured guides 🤖"
 weight: 10
 ---
-Here are a few projects that I made.
+Here a category of guide.
+This is a random sentence, actually. **Rich text** is allowed.